FELIS-CORP/FELIS-TOKEN.COM/README.md

 # FELIS-TOKEN.COM

+If you appreciate and would like to donate you can send me some ADA @ addr1qyj34769qz0gehxym9wwgq4jsr73zaghqnj5p3wp93wjj08rdk6ms56a5ldcvqsx9j0mqy7keldvw3k5ve50gwttdeeqpxcq2x

 FELIS PUBLIC FAUCET WEBSITE CODE

 I made this HTML site for use as a faucet for FELIS.
 Kinda simple but these things don't need to be super complicated, they just need to work.
 Feel free to take it for your project.